Everett Station: Station building

 The station building is a four-floor brick-and-glass structure housing 64,000 sqft that includes ticketing offices, a waiting area, classrooms, and community rooms.
 The front façade mainly comprises a three-story glass wall inside of a 34000 lbs precast steel arch, facing a small plaza at the intersection of Smith Avenue and 32nd Street.
-The lobby is decorated with an inlaid terrazzo floor with a design representing local waterways, accompanied by a three-story atrium consisting of a large glass wall and a large clock.
+The lobby is decorated with an inlaid terrazzo floor, designed by Judith and Daniel Caldwell to depict local waterways and 29 historic ships.
+The three-story atrium consists of a large glass wall and a clock named the "Millennial Chronometer" above the eastern staircase.
 The station building, designed by architectural firm Zimmer Gunsul Frasca Partnership, houses ticket counters and waiting areas for Amtrak and Greyhound in addition to passenger amenities, such as restrooms, payphones, a customer service center, and ORCA card vending machines, open daily from 6am to 10pm.
 The station has weatherproof bicycle lockers in addition to 6 short-term bicycle racks located at the front of the station.

 In addition to being a multimodal hub for train and bus service, Everett Station functions as a home to social services and educational programs.
 University Center of North Puget Sound was formerly located on the 2nd floor of the station building, providing baccalaureate and graduate degrees through local universities and colleges until it moved to the campus of Everett Community College in 2010.
 The Everett branches of WorkForce and WorkSource, public employment services operated by the Washington State Employment Security Department that provide career development training and job placement assistance to unemployed, are located on the 3rd and 4th floors, respectively.
-The 4th floor is also home to the Weyerhaeuser Room, a 2,800 sqft public meeting space, named for the philanthropic arm of the Weyerhaeuser Company in 2003 after their donation of murals displayed throughout Everett Station.
+The 4th floor is also home to the Weyerhaeuser Room, a 2,800 sqft public meeting space, named for the philanthropic arm of the Weyerhaeuser Company in 2003.
+The Weyerhaeuser Room includes two large murals painted by Kenneth Callahan that depict the lumber industry and were originally installed in a local sawmill from 1944 to 1974.

-The first floor is planned to be occupied by the Bezos Academy, a private tuition-free preschool funded by Amazon founder Jeff Bezos.
-It is planned to open in late 2022 with three classrooms, a kitchen, and an outdoor play area in a former parking lot.
-A ten-year lease for the 3,800 sqft space was approved by the Everett City Council in January for $1 per month.
+The first floor is occupied by the Bezos Academy, a private tuition-free preschool funded by Amazon founder Jeff Bezos.
+It opened on March 2, 2023, with three classrooms, a kitchen, and an outdoor playground in a former parking lot.
+A ten-year lease for the 3,800 sqft space was approved by the Everett City Council in January 2022 for $1 per month.
+A lease for 640 sqft on the ground floor for a model railroad club was approved in 2023; the Swamp Creek and Western Railroad Association plans to move their exhibit from Edmonds station to the new space in June 2023.

+A seasonal farmers' market at the station was established in 2019 and opened on Wednesdays with vendors along 32nd Street, which was closed to traffic.
+It was suspended during the COVID-19 pandemic and returned in 2023 with an artificial turf surface laid over the street.